MicrosoftDocs/ai-builder/ai-builder-docs/predict-action-pwr-automate.md

 >- Use a custom AI Builder model in Power Automate
 >- Use a prebuilt AI Builder model in Power Automate

-## Use a dynamic model id (advanced)
+## Use a dynamic model ID (advanced)

-For some complex use cases, you may need to pass a model id dynamically to the predict action.
+For some complex use cases, you may need to pass a model ID dynamically to the predict action.
 For example, if you want to process different types of invoices using different models, you may want to automatically choose a model depending on the type of invoice.

 In this section, we'll explain how to configure the AI Builder predict action for this specific purpose depending on the model type.